 Description back to top

-Come join us for a 19 mile bike ride through scenic Palm Beach Gardens, Jupiter and Juno Beach, to benefit cancer research at Scripps Research Institute, Florida.
+Come join us for a bike ride (2 routes available - 20mi or 50mi - view map) through scenic Palm Beach Gardens, Juno Beach, Jupiter and Jupiter Island, to benefit cancer research at Scripps Research Institute, Florida.

-If you'd like to pledge a rider or donate directly to The Scripps Research Institute via credit card, click here to download the donation form.
+If you'd like to pledge a rider or donate directly, you can do so at the Active.com donation page.

 Event Schedule back to top